-If students wish to register in non-preapproved elective courses (see Table 1 for pre-approved electives), they must receive approval from the College of Graduate Studies at UBC-O. All requests for non-approved courses must be processed by the School of Nursing Graduate Program Assistant at least 4 weeks prior to the start of term.
+If students wish to register in non-preapproved focus courses (see Table 1 for pre-approved focus courses), they must receive approval from the College of Graduate Studies at UBC-O. All requests for non-approved courses must be processed by the School of Nursing Graduate Program Assistant at least 4 weeks prior to the start of term.